-In comes Dora - a rare european student.
+In comes Dora – a rare European student.
 She had taken a “big box” online GMAT class and put a real effort into her studying only to score a 570 (q34 v34) on GMAT day.
 She was distraught and confused as she had done so much better on the “big box” practice tests (beware third party questions and scoring algorithms) she had taken during her preparation.
-Now she was a 100+ points away from a safe score for application to Europe’s finest MBA programs.
+Now she was a 100+ points away from a safe score for application to Europe’s finest MBA programs and way off from the GMAT quant 45 considered “good enough” for many top tier schools.
 Feeling overwhelmed with studying and underwhelmed with her previous GMAT preparation, she took a shot in the dark and contacted me for some guidance.
 In our consultation, she made it clear that she couldn’t afford to spend much money on private tutoring.
 I immediately hung up the phone.
 Just kidding!

 GMAT Critical Reasoning eureka and a shaky Quant